 How to install GRC cladding panels?

-It’s not easy to answer such question in a short manner.
+It’s not easy to answer such question in a short way.
 Every project is different and every design is different as well.
-However, there are some common parts which can be applied to various GFRC cladding projects.
+However, there are some common parts which you can apply to various GFRC cladding projects.

 Before you start with any installation be sure that your design is verified against compliance with the project specification and architect’s requirements.
 It is not enough just to get design acceptance.
 You should also make sure that you can meet all the testing criteria.
 What is more, it is crucial to check how easy or how complicated it is to build GFRC cladding according to the design.
 For such an activity you can build a mock-up or a prototype.